What is JotForm?

 Is there a way to send "conditional" responses? i.e. Someone picks vegetarian menu and because they selected vegan, they get an email saying we got their form and confirmed their vegan request.
 Where there will be options for chicken and steak pickers and they get their menu options in the confirmation email.
 Thanks

-This is a re-post of a comment on Creating a Form Autoresponder
+This is a re-post of a comment on Setting Up an Autoresponder Email

 As a matter afact you can actually apply conditions to your autoresponses known as a Conditional Email which is one of the options in your Conditions Wizard.